MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/data-and-databinding.md

 ---
 title: "ListView Data Sources"
-description: "Learn how to populate your ListView with data." ms.prod: xamarin ms.assetid: B5571660-1E82-4379-95C3-0725288CF5D9 ms.technology: xamarin-forms
+description: "This article explains how to populate the Xamarin.Forms ListView with data, and how to use data binding with a ListView." ms.prod: xamarin ms.assetid: B5571660-1E82-4379-95C3-0725288CF5D9 ms.technology: xamarin-forms